-Guard and Reserve aerial firefighting resources scheduled to conduct annual training in South Carolina
+Guard and Reserve aerial firefighting resources scheduled to conduct annual training in Arizona

-CHEYENNE, Wyo. -- The Wyoming Air National Guard's 153rd Airlift Wing in Cheyenne, Wyo., in participation with the National Interagency Fire Center, will conduct annual Modular Airborne Fire Fighting System training in Greenville, S.C., from April 24 until May 1, at the South Carolina Technology and Aviation Center.
+The Wyoming Air National Guard's 153rd Airlift Wing in Cheyenne, Wyo., in coordination with the Coronado National Forest in southeastern Arizona, will host the annual Modular Airborne Fire Fighting System training in Tucson, Ariz., from May 3-9.

-The training will consist of up to 400 military and civilian personnel, including both classroom and flight training for military flight crews, civilian lead plane pilots and various support personnel.
+The training will consist of up to 300 civilian and military personnel, including both classroom and flight training for military flight crews, civilian lead plane pilots and various support personnel.
 MAFFS support specialists and aviators from the U.S. Forest Service, Bureau of Land Management, Bureau of Indian Affairs, North Carolina Forest Service, and California Department of Forestry and Fire Protection will lead the week-long training.

-Military personnel involved with this training include the 153rd Airlift Wing of the Wyoming Air National Guard in Cheyenne, Wyo; the 145th Airlift Wing of the North Carolina Air National Guard in Charlotte, N.C.; the 146th Airlift Wing of the California Air National Guard in Port Hueneme, Calif., and the 302nd Airlift Wing with the U.S. Air Force Reserve of Colorado Springs, Colo.
+Military personnel involved with this training include host unit, the 153rd Airlift Wing of the Wyoming Air National Guard in Cheyenne, Wyo; the 145th Airlift Wing of the North Carolina Air National Guard in Charlotte, N.C.; the 302nd Airlift Wing with the U.S. Air Force Reserve of Colorado Springs, Colo.; and the 146th Airlift Wing of the California Air National Guard in Port Hueneme, Calif.

 The military C-130s equipped with slide-in MAFFS units can drop up to 3,000 gallons of retardant per run on wildfires.
 The four MAFFS-designated military units must perform refresher training each spring before the start to wild-land fire season.